CentML/DeepView.Predict/README.md

 - [Research paper](#paper)
 - [Contributing](#contributing)

-Habitat is a tool that predicts a deep neural network's training iteration execution time on a given GPU.
+DeepView.Predict is a tool that predicts a deep neural network's training iteration execution time on a given GPU.
 It currently supports PyTorch.
-To learn more about how Habitat works, please see our [research paper](https://arxiv.org/abs/2102.00527).
+To learn more about how DeepView.Predict works, please see our [research paper](https://arxiv.org/abs/2102.00527).

 <h2 id="installation">Installation</h2>

-To run Habitat, you need:
+To run DeepView.Predict, you need:
 - [Python 3.6+](https://www.python.org/)
 - [Pytorch 1.1.0+](https://pytorch.org/)
 - A system equiped with an Nvidia GPU with properly configured CUDA